tldr-pages/tldr/pages/common/jq.md

 `cat {{file.json}} | jq 'map(.{{key_name}})'`

-- Output the value of a given key to a string:
+- Output the value of a given key to a string (and disable JSON output):

 `cat {{file.json}} | jq --raw-output '"some text: \(.{{key_name}})"'`